Our offers for shore excursions in Québec

 The Port of Quebec is one of the most important ports of call in Canada.
 There are several berths where your cruise ship can dock:

 The most frequented cruise piers are Pier 21 & Pier 22, both located at the Ross Gaudreault Cruise Terminal.
-Here you are almost directly in the city centre and only a short walk away from the beautiful Petit-Champlain district.
+Here you are almost directly in the city center and only a short walk away from the beautiful Petit-Champlain district.

 Larger ships are also often moored at Pier 30, which is located in the industrial port of Québec City.
 This port is also well located, so that you can easily reach the old town with a short walk.
 Occasionally a shuttle service to the city center is offered.
 Not far from the berth there is also a market hall where you should definitely stop by.
 Here you will find various fresh products from the region.
 This berth is becoming increasingly important as a new large cruise terminal is currently being built here, which is expected to be completed by the end of 2020.
 The berth will then be able to easily handle ships with more than 4000 passengers on board.